Board of Directors

 Jessica Durepos

 Jessica Durepos (M.A.
-Ed, BA) is a passionate Assistant Manager of the Second Language Education Program at Éducation Permanente (ÉP) school within the Conseil des écoles catholiques du Centre-Est (CECCE), a role she has held since 2019.
-She oversees provincially funded ESL and FSL language programs at ÉP-CECCE, where her focus includes integrating best practices for educational technology in remote classrooms.
-Jessica’s current initiatives include developing an internal onboarding learning management system for ESL and FSL instructors, encompassing new instructor orientation, teaching principles for ESL and FSL classes, Avenue support, and guidance on CLB/NCLC and PBLA/ELBP.
+Ed, BA) is a passionate Assistant Manager of the Second Language Education Program at Éducation permanente part of the Conseil des écoles catholiques du Centre-Est (CECCE), a position she has held since 2019.
+She oversees provincially funded ESL and FSL programs, with a focus on integrating educational technologies in remote teaching and learning.
+She is currently developing an internal learning management system for ESL and FSL instructors, covering onboarding, pedagogical principles, support for Avenue.ca, and alignment with the PBLA/ELBP frameworks.

 Jessica Leslie